awsdocs/aws-doc-sdk-examples/cpp/example_code/medical-imaging/README.md

 #### Get started with image sets and image frames

-This example shows you how to import DICOM files and download image frames in HealthImaging.<para>The implementation is structured as a workflow command-line application.</para>
+This example shows you how to import DICOM files and download image frames in HealthImaging.</para>
+ <para>The implementation is structured as a workflow command-line
+ application.

 - Set up resources for a DICOM import.
 - Import DICOM files into a data store.